Types of Ceramic Treatment

 - Excellent aesthetics

-- Translucency close to natural teeth
+- Transparency close to natural teeth

 - No risk of metal allergies

-- Minimal discoloration over time
+- Minimal discoloration due to aging

 - Disadvantages: